mehermvr/rko_lio/README.md

 and you should be good to go!
 For quick details on further options, check `rko_lio --help`.

-Note that for `pip install`-ing our package, as above, we currently only support Linux systems (python >= 3.9).
-Support for Windows and Mac-OS will be added soon!

 For detailed install and usage instructions, please refer to the [python bindings readme](python#rko_lio---python-bindings).

 ## Setup